codeandtheory/ycalendarpicker-ios/README.md

 ```
 The standard initializer lets you specify the first day of the week, appearance, optional minimum and maximum dates, and the locale, although it provides sensible defaults for all of these.

-`YCalendarPicker` has an additional initializer:
+`CalendarPicker` has an additional initializer:

 ```swift
 init?(coder: NSCoder)